This documentation is mostly complete. If you have questions that aren't answered here, please email us at firstname.lastname@example.org.

 Not every script needs these, of course, but they should be immensely helpful for sci-fi and fantasy scripts, where spelling strange words the same way each time can be a challenge.

-You can see all available words by holding down the Alt key at any point.
+You can see all available words by pressing down the Ctrl + Space keys anywhere in your script.

 Pro tip: you can add any word or phrase in your script to either the character or vocabulary list by selecting it, right clicking and selecting "Add to character list" or "Add to vocabulary list".

-Hover over the right side of the window, next to the scrollbar, to find tabs to jump to each page of your script.
-Either double click or right click on a tab to toggle it as bookmark.
+On the left side of the window, you'll find a list of numbered page links.
+Click on a page link to scroll directly to the top of that page.
+Hover over the page navigation to see the panel count and word count of each page at a glance (p = panel; w = word).
+Either double click or right click on a page link to toggle it as bookmark.
 Bookmarks are saved along with your script, so you can use them later.